isomerpages/mlaw-corp/_covid19/17-Event-or-tourism-related-contracts.md

 #### Specific FAQs ####
 I am a consumer in an event/tourism-related contract…

 **f.
-What happens if my vendor/tour agency has already forfeited my deposit before I served a Notification for Relief?**
+What happens if my vendor has already forfeited my deposit before I served a Notification for Relief?**

-* Once a Notification for Relief has been served, the vendor/tour agency has to restore your deposit, even if it has been previously forfeited.
+* Once a Notification for Relief has been served, the vendor has to restore your deposit, even if it has been previously forfeited.

 * Restoration **does not mean** that the deposit is paid back to you.
 It means that the deposit continues to be held by the vendor, pending a mutual agreement on how the deposit is to be dealt with, or a determination by an Assessor if a mutual agreement is not possible.